 Navigation

 It’s Almost Election Day!
-Here’s What to Know
+Here’s What You Need to Know to Vote in Florida

 Here's what to know before heading to the polls on Election Day in Miami-Dade County.
 Photo by Miami-Dade Supervisor of Elections